First Zhili–Fengtian War: Prelude

 Having jointly seized Beijing in 1920, the Fengtian and Zhili cliques controlled the nominal government of China.
 Tensions soon began building between the two cliques in their uneasy coalition government.

-In 1922 the Fengtian clique replaced Premier Jin Yunpeng with Liang Shiyi without getting prior consent of their partner, the Zhili clique.
-While the Zhili had the backing of the British and Americans, the Fengtian leader was backed by Japan.
+In 1922 the Zhang Zuolin installed Liang Shiyi as premier.
+Zhang and Liang were supported by Japan, while the Zhili had the backing of the British and Americans.
 The Japanese government had once supported their enemy, the Anhui clique, but had switched sides soon after the change of power.
 On 25 December 1921, a cabinet under Liang Shiyi's leadership was formed with strong support from Zhang Zuolin, whereupon the new cabinet immediately granted amnesty to six former cabinet members of the Anhui clique.
 The Zhili clique strongly opposed the plan but were overruled.

-The conflict further intensified as the new cabinet refused to give some $3 million in military budgets previously promised to the Zhili clique.
+Chinese government funding generated from Japanese loans flowed to the Fengtian Clique's army.
+The political conflict intensified as the new cabinet refused to give some $3 million in military budgets previously promised to the Zhili clique.
 As a result, Wu Peifu and other Zhili clique members forced Liang Shiyi to resign on 25 January 1922.
 With the pro-Fengtian clique cabinet having collapsed only a month after its formation, Zhang Zuolin threatened to resolve the conflict by force.
-Troops were deployed on 10 April 1922, though Wu Peifu and his Zhili clique did not formally denounce their opponent until 25 April 1922.
+Cao Kun of the Zhili Clique attempted to negotiate a peace agreement with Zhang; the negotiations failed.
+On 25 April 1922, the Zhili Clique declared war on the Fengtian Clique.

+Zhang negotiated with Sun Yat-sen's Kuomintang (KMT) in Guangdong and the remaining Anhui Clique forces in Zhejiang.
+The KMT and Anhui Clique agreed to attack Fengtian from the south.
+Neither followed through on these promises once the war began.

 Forces

 Zhili armies deployed around 100,000 troops, while the Fengtian army deployed some 120,000 troops.
+The Fengtian Clique forces had an initial advantage in numbers and in weaponry, in part because of their support from Japan.
+Zhili Clique forces had more combat experience.